Night to Unite (formally National Night Out) is held annually on the first Tuesday in August.

-In the past, registered block parties have been visited by representatives of the Jordan Police and Fire departments, Allina and Ridgeview ambulance services, McGruff the crime fighting dog, the American Red Cross, and many other public safety organizations.
+In the past, registered block parties have been visited by representatives of the Jordan Police and Fire Departments, Ridgeview Ambulance Services, Elected Officials, and McGruff the Crime Fighting Dog.

 Block captains are responsible for organizing a block party on the night of the event.
 Block parties can be as small or large as the captains can manage and are typically a pot-luck or BBQ.

 If you are interested in coordinating a block party please contact Jordan Police Officer Angie Otto by email or by calling the Jordan Police Department at 952-492-2009 during administrative office hours.